Beach Too Sandy, Bryan Too Breaky

 And I'm not even going to say his first name because if people know, but who sicked the raccoon on my garbage?
 Look at the mess he's made.
 I'll get you.

-First of all, when the older generation also, when they start threatening people, it gets, I start to get alarmed.
+First of all, when the older generation, also, when they start threatening people, it gets, I start to get alarmed.
 I'm like,

 actually,

-How did you exactly get it to attack?
+Pet raccoon, how did you exactly get it to attack?

 I knew a man who had a pet raccoon named Jack the Rack, and he

 talked about how, like, he had no control over this raccoon.
-He was like, I have the raccoon at my house because now I've made my decision and it's too late.
+He was like, I have the raccoon at my house because now I've made my decision and it's it's too late.

-the raccoons.
+raccoons.
 I've seen those people online who have the pet raccoons and they're like in the walls, like

 burrowing everywhere.